yanone/babelfont/docs/Font.md

 * Python type: `datetime`

-* Babelfont-JSON type: `str`
+* Context-JSON type: `str`

 The font's date.
-When writing to Babelfont-JSON, this should be stored in the format `%Y-%m-%d %H:%M:%S`. *If not provided, defaults to the current date/time*.
+When writing to Context-JSON, this should be stored in the format `%Y-%m-%d %H:%M:%S`. *If not provided, defaults to the current date/time*.